 e.
 Correspondence files

 f.
-Powers of attorney, letters of wishes, letters of direction or similar documents granting authority to agents to act on behalf of the entity/structure
+Powers of attorney, letters of wishes, letters of direction or similar documents granting authority to agents to act on behalf of the entity/structure24.
+For each entity/structure, produce all books and records including, but not limited to:

 g.
 General ledgers